rjshap/AutoSharesAPI/web-api/introduction.md

 **Step 1 :** [**Sign Up**](https://apidevportal.autoshares.dev/how-to) **or** [**Sign In**](https://apidevportal.autoshares.dev/how-to) \*_to the AutoShares API Documentation Portal_

 Please review the API documentation.
-To begin developing, follow the process in step 2 to set up connection keys.
+To begin developing, register for developer connection keys.

-**Step 2: Complete the Developer Registration Form to Setup a Developer Environment** [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)
+**Step 2: Complete the Developer Registration Form for Connection Keys** [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)

 After you submit the developer registration form, AutoShares will set up your developer environment and provide connection keys within 1-2 business days.
 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.